awsdocs/amazon-ec2-user-guide/doc_source/instancedata-data-retrieval.md

 http://169.254.169.254/latest/meta-data/
 ```

+This IPv4 address is a link\-local address and it is valid only from the instance\.
+For more information, see [ Link\-local address](https://en.wikipedia.org/wiki/Link-local_address) on Wikipedia\.

 ```
 http://[fd00:ec2::254]/latest/meta-data/
 ```

-The IP addresses are link\-local address and are valid only from the instance\.
-For more information, see [Link\-local address](https://en.wikipedia.org/wiki/Link-local_address) on Wikipedia\.
+This IPv6 address is a unique local address\.
+It is routable within the private network only\.
+It is not routable on the Internet\.
+For more information, see [Unique local address](https://en.wikipedia.org/wiki/Unique_local_address) on Wikipedia\.

 **Note**
 The examples in this section use the IPv4 address of the instance metadata service: `169.254.169.254`\.
 If you are retrieving instance metadata for EC2 instances over the IPv6 address, ensure that you enable and use the IPv6 address instead: `fd00:ec2::254`\.
 The IPv6 address of the instance metadata service is compatible with IMDSv2 commands\.
 The IPv6 address is only accessible on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.